 3. Osaka in one day itinerary

-Osaka is a big city with many tourist attraction but I’ve included only the best in this itinerary.
+Osaka is a big city with many tourist attractions but I’ve included only the best in this itinerary.
 Get ready to find out about Osaka’s history, experience its spiritual side and have some fun in some of the most popular districts around the city.

 Taking a day trip to Osaka is definitely a challenge but I am here to help you.
 If you have more than a day in Osaka, make sure to stop for a dose of adrenaline at Universal Studios Japan.

 If you would like a hustle-free experience, I would recommend booking online a tour.
 Here are some of the best tours available in Osaka: